bogaudio/BogaudioModules/README.md

 #### <a name="samplehold"></a> S&H

 A dual sample-and-hold and track-and-hold.
 Both channels default to sample-and-hold mode, and can be independently toggled into track-and-hold mode with the corresponding TRK button.
-Sampling/tracking is triggered by the GATE inputs, or the buttons above the GATE inputs.
+Sampling/tracking is triggered by the GATE inputs or the buttons above the GATE inputs.

 In sample-and-hold mode, when a rising edge is detected on the GATE input or the corresponding Trigger button is clicked, the IN input is sampled to OUT where it is held at a constant voltage.